Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ### The check reports a finding that is known and accepted

 Some findings are permanent facts of a given deployment, for example a poller running without Redis, or an installation deliberately kept off the update channel.
-Pass `--ignore-regex` with a pattern matching the message to drop it, for example `--ignore-regex='Redis is unavailable'`.
-Ignored findings no longer appear in the output and no longer affect the state, so keep the pattern narrow enough that a genuinely new problem is not swallowed with it.
+Pass `--ignore` with a pattern matching the message to drop it, for example `--ignore='Redis is unavailable'`.
+Ignored findings no longer appear in the output and no longer affect the state, so keep the pattern narrow enough that a genuinely new problem is not swallowed with it. `--match` works the other way round and keeps only what it names, which suits a check that is meant to watch one thing.

 ## Credits, License

 * Authors: [Linuxfabrik GmbH, Zurich](https://www.linuxfabrik.ch)
-* License: The Unlicense, see [LICENSE file](https://unlicense.org/)
+* License: The Unlicense, see [LICENSE file](https://unlicense.org/).